 Have you ever hosted a party at your home and everyone wants to hang out in the kitchen?
-Guests are in your way as you try to get the food ready.
-It’s hard to move around everyone to grab to what you need, and you end up getting a little stressed.
-Do you sigh and wish your kitchen worked better?
-We’ve all been there.
-There must be an easier way.
+There’s laughing and talking and everyone is having a wonderful time!
+The downside to this, if you’re the hostess, is that guests are in your way as you try to get the food ready.
+It’s hard to move around them to grab to what you need, and you end up getting a little stressed.
+At that point, you might start wishing that you could change the way your kitchen is designed.
+Does this ever happen to you?
 How can you design your functional kitchen?

 One of the first things we do in a kitchen consultation is talk about what you want and what you need in your new space.
-And almost always the clients’ first response is “I want our kitchen to be beautiful and functional with lots of counter space and storage.”
+And almost always my clients’ first response is “I want our kitchen to be beautiful and functional with lots of counter space and storage.”
 Sound familiar?
 Everyone has their own idea of how they want to work in their space.
-So how to design your functional kitchen, the one that will work for you and your family?
+You want a functional kitchen design that’s been customized just for you and way you want to work and entertain.

-We always start with a plan.
-You wouldn’t go on a trip without knowing how to get to your destination.
-The same thing idea applies to designing a kitchen that works for YOU.
+To do that we always start with a plan.
+Would you ever go on a trip without knowing how to get to your destination ?
+I know I always check it out on WAZE.
+The same thing applies to designing a kitchen that works for YOU.
 When you have a vision for the end result, all the steps along the way fall into place.

 And it all begins with making a list of everything you need in your kitchen.
 This would include things like all the appliances you need (ex. refrigerator, cooktop, oven, dishwasher, etc.).
 Then move on to lighting, flooring, and countertops.